 Are you known for your social skills?
 Can you stand your ground firmly?
 Do you always keep the overview and can you handle protocols?
 Come and join our voluntary support crew on Lesbos!

-Where will you be working?
+Where will you work?

-What are you going to do?
+What will you do?